s223929/41934---Advanced-BIM-Materials/A4/README.md

 ### Why using our tool?

-If you want to perform a LCA directly from your BIM model, without being slowed down by unit errors, missing materials, or no data links, this tutorial is for you.
+If you want to perform a LCA directly from your BIM model, without being slowed down by unit errors, missing materials, incomplete quantities, or broken data links, this tutorial is for you.
+The tool is designed to simplify the manual work, allowing you to calculate GWP quickly and efficiently using an IFC file.

 ---